tlepple/data_origination_workshop/README.md

   *  Replay events from the past and route them to new processes in your application.
   *  Run transformations on the data in real-time or historically.
   *  Integrate with other event processing systems that use the Kafka API.

+####  Redpanda differentiators:
+Redpanda is less complex and less costly than any other commericial mission-critical event streaming platform.
+It's fast, it's easy, and it keeps your data safe.

+  *  Redpanda is designed for maximum performance on any data streaming workload.

+  *  It can scale up to use all available resources on a single machine and scale out to distribute performance across multiple nodes.
+Built on C++, Redpanda delivers greater throughput and up to 10x lower p99 latencies than other platforms.
+This enables previously-unimaginable use cases that require high throughput, low latency, and a minimal hardware footprint.

+  *  Redpanda is packaged as a single binary: it doesn't rely on any external systems.

+  *  It's compatible with the Kafka API, so it works with the full ecosystem of tools and integrations built on Kafka.
+Redpanda can be deployed on bare metal, containers, or virtual machines in a data center or in the cloud.
+And Redpanda Console makes it easy to set up, manage, and monitor your clusters.
+Additionally, Tiered Storage lets you offload log segments to cloud storage in near real time, providing infinite data retention and topic recovery.

+  *  Redpanda uses the Raft consensus algorithm throughout the platform to coordinate writing data to log files and replicating that data across multiple servers.

+  *  Raft facilitates communication between the nodes in a Redpanda cluster to make sure that they agree on changes and remain in sync, even if a minority of them are in a failure state.
+This allows Redpanda to tolerate partial environmental failures and deliver predictable performance, even at high loads.

+  *  Redpanda provides data sovereignty.

 ---
 ---